 The ventral portion is formed by pontine nuclei (they receive the corticopontine tract) and longitudinal and transverse fibers.
 The longitudinal fibers form the pyramidal tract and the corticopontine tract.
 The transverse fibers are located on the ventral surface of the pons and enter the cerebellum as the middle cerebellar peduncle, connecting the cerebral cortex with the cerebellum.

 From the Latin tres, “three”; geminus, “twins”.

-The pontine sensory nucleus of the trigeminal nerve receives axons from the rostral branch of the trigeminal nerve, which transmits tactile sensations.
+The pontine sensory nucleus of the trigeminal nerve receives temperature and tactile sensations.
 Its neurons cross the midline to meet at the medial lemniscus and ascend toward the ventrocaudal nucleus of the thalamus.